What if people who have directly faced poverty were involved in the decisions relating to addressing issues that keep people trapped in poverty?

 In recognition of this and the impact on family incomes of the pandemic, changes to national insurance levels and inflation, the Committee identified ‘Child and Family Poverty in Hartlepool’ as a critically important, crosscutting, priority issue for investigation.

 This is an opportunity to explore what can be done to ensure that the wealth and opportunities that are being brought to the Borough provide real and lasting benefits to those experiencing entrenched poverty.
-It will seek to understand how can those who live with poverty on a daily basis become genuine stakeholders in shaping the future of Hartlepool.
+It will seek to understand how can those who live with poverty daily become genuine stakeholders in shaping the future of Hartlepool.